yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 actual working app shows up, I simply track it manually on an application called [Buddy](https://apps.apple.com/us/app/buddy-easy-budgeting/id936422955).
 It has a clean no-bullshit UI and doesn't have any features that just 'kind of work'.
-I can always export the data as a CSV and do use that data to see whatever I want.
+I can always export the data as a CSV file and use that data to see whatever I want.

 For other details I use services like [Wealthfront](https://www.wealthfront.com/), [Credit Karma](https://www.creditkarma.com) and [Robinhood](https://robinhood.com/).
 They have to maintain data for legal reasons and well, that's good enough for me.